sali-legal/LMSS/README.md

 - But please note that until a formal Release (e.g., Version 3.0, Version 4.0), the commits are still subject to public review.
 - The `LMSS.owl` will become final upon its Release.
 - Even during the interim stages (i.e., `main` branch, `develop` branch), changes to the IRIs will be unlikely.
--- The only *deprecation* of IRIs will likely be related to consolidation/de-duplication -- during the Public Comment stage.
+- Rarely, IRIs may be *deprecated* -- and then, most likely be related to consolidation/de-duplication (e.g., during the Public Comment stage).
+    - SALI will strive to retain deprecated IRIs -- placing them in a folder labeled `DEPRECATED NODES`.

 After a Release, nearly all of the IRIs will remain operative for decades (or forever).
 Future changes (if any) are likely to be only with properties:
 - E.g., Labels (i.e., `rdfs:label`)
 - E.g., Synonyms (i.e., `skos:altLabel`) - such as translations to other languages
-- E.g., Definitions
+- E.g., Definitions (e.g., `skos:definition`)
+- E.g., Sources (e.g., `rdfs:isDefinedBy`)
-- E.g., Edges/relationships
+- E.g., Edges/relationships (e.g., `rdfs:seeAlso`, `sali:governedBy`)
-- E.g., Multiple Parentage
+- E.g., Multiple Parentage (e.g., additional `rdfs:subClassOf` parents)

 The identifiers/IRIs themselves will remain static and stable.